bendodd/climate-manifesto-actions/README.md

 ### As a family

-1. 💸 We save 10% of income for a climate action fund
+1. 💸 We save 10% of income for a climate action fund (We "tax" all non-essential spending (non-food/accomodation etc) 10% to create a ring-fenced fund for use realising the goals of this manifesto)
 2. 🛬 We no longer fly (starting 2016)
 3. 🚗 We drive an electic vehicle (EV)
 4. 🌬️ We only consume electricity when the grid's [carbon intensitiy](https://carbonintensity.org.uk) is at it's lowest for the next 4 day period, otherwise we don't consume:

     1. Charge the car
     2. Wash our clothes

+5. 🔥 We are working to de-decarbonise our home:

-5. 🔥 We removed our gas hob, infavour of induction [(🎥 watch why)](https://www.youtube.com/watch?v=hX2aZUav-54)
+    1. We removed our gas hob, infavour of induction [(🎥 watch why)](https://www.youtube.com/watch?v=hX2aZUav-54)